 The purpose of the program is to establish a state-of-the art diagnostics infrastructure available to the Norwegian Healthcare system.
 This will ultimately result in optimized treatment decisions and cancer care.
 The interdisciplinary consortium consists of cancer research centers and university hospitals from all Norwegian health regions.
 Oslo Cancer Cluster acts as facilitator for disseminating the results and for involving private partners.

-In 2012, the first phase of the project attracted a substantial NOK35 million grant ($6 M) from the Norwegian Research Council, under the Program for Publicly Initiated Clinical Cancer Studies.
-The second phase received NOK40 million ($7 M) from the Research Council’s BIOTEK 2021 program.
+In 2012, the first phase of the project attracted a substantial NOK 35 million grant from the Norwegian Research Council, under the Program for Publicly Initiated Clinical Cancer Studies.
+The second phase received NOK 40 million from the Research Council’s BIOTEK 2021 program.
 Oslo Cancer Cluster has facilitated an industry consortium as part of the second application, and is a partner in communicating and disseminating the results.